5. Processing unidimensional data#

 We did not apply numpy.abs because the values were already nonnegative.

-So far we have been applying `*`, `+`, etc., on vectors and scalars only.
+We have been applying `*`, `+`, etc., so far on vectors and scalars only.
 All arithmetic operators can also be applied on two vectors of equal lengths.
 In such a case, they will act elementwisely: taking each element from the first operand and combining it with the corresponding element from the second argument:

 np.array([2, 3, 4, 5]) * np.array([10, 100, 1000, 10000])